 Instead, use something gentle like benzalkonium chloride (Bactine) or liquid antibacterial soap.

-We’re going to start with the more basic but ever-popular styles of piercings and then move onto more unique types.
+We’re going to start with the more basic, yet ever-popular styles of piercings and then move onto more unique alternatives.
 Let’s dive in!

 The most common eyebrow piercing is the vertical style.
 It goes straight through the bridge, leaving two holes, and typically takes around six weeks to heal.

 Unfortunately, because it’s a surface piercing, it may migrate.
 Migration usually happens because the body is rejecting what it sees as a foreign object.
 You can see migration after only a few weeks, or it may happen slowly over time.

 This condition can be started due to an allergy to the metal you’ve chosen.
 Be sure to speak to your piercer about your best options.
 Still, you can lower your risk of infection by maintaining a healthy diet, keeping your stress levels down, and taking a multivitamin (especially one that contains zinc and vitamin C!)

 Probably the next most common eyebrow piercing after vertical is the horizontal position.
 This usually rests right above the bridge of the eyebrow in, you guessed it, a horizontal position.

 All piercings, especially surface piercings (a piercing that rests on a flat part of the body), can run the risk of migration or infection.
 However, if you make sure you’re not allergic to your metal of choice and ensure you’re cleaning your piercing well, you’ll be setting yourself up for success.